Nowruz: Food preparation

-One of the most common foods cooked on the occasion of Nowruz is Samanu (Samanak, Somank, Somalek).
-This food is prepared using wheat germ.
+One of the most common foods cooked on the occasion of Nowruz is Samanu (Samanak, Somank, Somalek, Sumalak).
+This food is prepared using germinated wheat.
 In most countries that celebrate Nowruz, this food is cooked.
 In some countries, cooking this food is associated with certain rituals.
 Women and girls in different parts of Iran, Afghanistan, Tajikistan, Turkmenistan and Uzbekistan cook Samanu in groups and sometimes during the night, and when cooking it, they sing memorable songs.

 Cooking other foods is also common on Nowruz.
-For example, Sabzi polo with fish is eaten on Eid night and sweets such as Nan-e Nokhodchi.
+For example, sabzi polo with fish is eaten on Eid night, as are sweets such as Nan-e Nokhodchi.
 In general, cooking Nowruz food is common in every region where Nowruz is celebrated, and each area has its food and sweets.

+Boloni

+As a fortune telling method people may write a hafez poem on a paper and throw in a boloni along with a belonging of theirs.
+A young girl would then read the poems to others and then pull out a belonging.

 Haft-sin

 Typically, before the arrival of Nowruz, family members gather around the Haft-sin table and await the exact moment of the March equinox to celebrate the New Year.
 The number 7 and the letter S are related to the seven Ameshasepantas as mentioned in the Zend-Avesta.
 They relate to the four elements of Fire, Earth, Air, Water, and the three life forms of Humans, Animals and Plants.
-In modern times the explanation was simplified to mean that the Haft-sin (هفتسین, seven things beginning with the letter sin (س)) are:
+In modern times, the explanation was simplified to mean that the Haft-sin (هفتسین, seven things beginning with the letter sin (س)) are: